ghtorrent/ghtorrent.org/streaming.md

 * Messages have a pre-configured Time-To-Live equal to 1 minute.
 If your client is not fast enough, they will be discarded.
 For this reason, we recommend client-side buffering of unprocessed messages.
-* All exchanges not named `ght-streamer` are deleted every 5 minutes.
+* All exchanges not named `ght-streams` are deleted every 5 minutes.
 * All queues not prefixed with `username_` are deleted every 5 minutes.